A concise tutorial review of reverse osmosis and electrodialysis: Theory of reverse osmosis with neutral solutes

-where $\Delta$'s here and in the remainder of this section refer to a value upstream minus that downstream.
-Eq.~\eqref{eq_RO_waterflow_3} is Eq.~(41) in ref.~\cite{Anderson_1974}, and is Eq.~(10.21) in ref.~\cite{Katchalsky_1965}.
-(Note that in the SD-model, see Eq.~(12) in ref.~\cite{Lonsdale_1965}, the term $\sigma_i$ is not present.)
-Interestingly, Eq.~\eqref{eq_RO_waterflow_3} describes that for water to flow, the applied pressure must compensate the osmotic pressure \textit{difference} across the membrane (not overcome `the' osmotic pressure at the DBL/membrane interface), and the less so the lower $\sigma_i$.
+where $\Delta$ describes a value upstream minus downstream.
+Eq.~\eqref{eq_RO_waterflow_3} is Eq.~(41) in ref.~\cite{Anderson_1974}, and Eq.~(10.21) in ref.~\cite{Katchalsky_1965}.
+Eq.~\eqref{eq_RO_waterflow_3} describes that for water to flow, the applied pressure must compensate the osmotic pressure difference across the membrane, but less so for a lower $\sigma_i$.
 Thus if solutes are not very much excluded by the membrane, water will still flow while the hydrostatic pressure can be much lower than the upstream osmotic pressure~\cite{Yaroshchuk_2019}.
-Note that $\infty$ here refers to just outside the membrane, so on the upstream side $\infty$ refers to a position between DBL and membrane.
+Note that $\infty$ here refers to just outside the membrane, which on the upstream side is a position between CP layer and membrane.